The waters and islands known as Keppel Bay are located 15 kilometres east of Yeppoon, just north of the Tropic of Capricorn.

 - 3000+ Corals of opportunity

-- Regular, ongoing site management and detailed monitoring will be completed over a five-year period to:
+- Regular, ongoing site management and detailed monitoring will be completed over five years to:

 - Establish the level of habitat recovery

-- Learn more about how Reef Stars might be integrated into the work of Marine Park managers in the future.
+- Learn more about how Reef Stars might be integrated into the work of Marine Park managers.

 Project details